DistributedCollective/SIPS/SIP-35.md

 Created: 2021-10-31
 ---

-# SIP-XX: Origins as a Subprotocol
+# SIP-35: Origins as a Subprotocol

 ## Introduction